 Please note that the table above details the sectors that should be covered as a minimum.
-If there are other emission sources, under control of the data provider, that still need to be reported please report them under the relevant categories as listed in table 5.2 of this document.
+If there are other emission sources, under control of the data provider, that still need to be

-Three approaches are available for emission estimation.
+Three approaches are available for emission estimation from lime production.
 The Tier 1 approach is a simple method based on applying a default emission factor to national level lime production data.